 Another study compared the results for a Legal and General Online Application of a United Kingdom company that added accessibility features.
 These findings indicated the following:

-These figures demonstrate that an accessible site can be an opening to attaining a broader market share in the disabled sector.
+These figures demonstrate that an accessible site can be an opening to a greater market share which includes those in the broader disabilities community.
 Organizations should also factor in those people affected by using older computers, low-bandwidth connections, or public access terminals, as well as portable technologies such as PDAs and mobile devices that can benefit from web pages with image alternatives, structural markup, proper linearization, and so on.
 Improving the accessibility and usability of sites for all users will enhance the user experience and improve customer acquisition, satisfaction, and loyalty.